Skip to main content

 Most people choose their spouse, children, or another close family member.
 You can also designate more than one beneficiary and decide how much of the benefit each should receive.

-Keep in mind that life circumstances change, so it’s a good idea to review and update your beneficiaries over time, especially after major life events like marriage, divorce, or the birth of a child.
+Keep in mind that life circumstances change, so it’s a good idea to review, update or change your beneficiaries over time, especially after major life events like marriage, divorce, or the birth of a child.

 The most common types of life insurance in Canada